California Sales Tax Collection in Shopify

 Shopify will now default to destination sourcing for California for all new merchants or new registrations.
 Existing merchants with a physical presence in California will default to modified-origin.

 Because Shopify's tax collection didn't support collecting Destination rates before April 2020, Shopify sellers have typically seen an under-collection in the Actual Report for California.

 - If your tax sourcing for California is set at modified-origin, you will continue to see under-collection for your Actual Report.

-- If you need to update your tax sourcing settings in California, you can now update this in your Settings > Taxes > Edit tax sourcing.
+- If you need to update your tax sourcing settings in California, you can now update this in your Shopify account by going to Settings > Taxes > Edit tax sourcing.

 - Please consult with a sales tax expert of the state directly for further questions specific to your situation.

 Our AutoFile service is based on Destination-based tax collection in California.